 What should homebuyers be thinking about when they need to decide whether or not they should get a fixed or a variable mortgage?

-The short answer is it's whatever works for you based on your own risk tolerance.
+Nelson: The short answer is it's whatever works for you based on your own risk tolerance.
 But the technical answer, is it's best to speak with your mortgage advisor or your mortgage broker about where they feel mortgage rates are moving in the next six months, 12 months, and 24 months.
 They are the experts on the front lines.
 And getting multiple opinions from multiple experts is probably the best thing you can do to determine if you want to go fixed or variable.

 The main difference between a fixed and variable mortgage is that the rate on a fixed-rate mortgage stays the same during the term of a mortgage, whereas the rate on a variable mortgage moves with the Bank of Canada prime rate.
 Fixed rates are great because they give you consistency in knowing what your mortgage rate is for the term.
-Whereas variable rates can be great as well, because when rates go low, you enjoy a lower interest rate; but when rates go high, you’ll see your monthly payments go up.
+Whereas variable rates can be great as well, because when rates drop, you enjoy a lower interest rate; but when rates go high, you’ll see your monthly payments go up.